 Preschool Theme on Wild and Wacky Fun Things

-Preschool classrooms are active places where students are encouraged to learn through playing, experimenting, pretending and testing out their ideas.
+In active preschool classrooms, students learn through playing, experimenting, pretending and testing out their ideas.
 Preschoolers often enjoy when things get silly,...